mit-ll-ai-technology/maite/docs/source/tutorials.rst

 Tutorials
 =========

-These tutorials will acquaint you with all of the essential functionality of the MAITE library.
+Tutorials are meant to acquaint you with all of the essential functionality of the MAITE library.
 They require no prior experience with these tools.

 .. toctree::